 Our World in Data is a treasure trove of fun visualizations like this one.

-Now imagine that same bell curve, but then pull it up it a little at each end and stretch it at the top.
+Now imagine that same bell curve, but then pull it up a little at each end and stretch it at the top.
 In simple terms, this means that events closer to the center and farther away from the center are more likely than in a normal distribution.
 It’s the middle that’s skinny.
 (Look up Pareto and log-normal distributions if you want to geek out.)
-We see this sort of pattern in certain natural phenomenon (earthquakes, for example), but especially in financial markets.
+We see this sort of pattern in certain natural phenomena (earthquakes, for example), but especially in financial markets.
 On one side of the graph, you can get very unlikely positive events – a startup skyrocketing in value just after you bought it.
 On the other side of the graph, you can get the 2008 financial crisis.
-The implications are very simple, but profound: Although the likelihood of either event happening at any one specific time is vanishingly small, the likelihood that event will happen eventually is (essentially) 100%.
+The implications are very simple but profound: Although the likelihood of either event happening at any one specific time is vanishingly small, the likelihood that the event will happen eventually is (essentially) 100%.

 Standard & Poor’s (of S&P500 fame) provides this data of monthly returns over the past 70 years or so.
 Notice how the “normal” distribution doesn’t match up well to actual events.

 You can read all about this sort of thing in Taleb’s The Black Swan, so I won’t belabor the point.
 What’s important to understand is that we don’t just see fat tails in financial markets.
 We see them in marketing.
 All the time.
 You simply may not recognize them because they look a little different.

 Misinterpretation of mathematics is, perhaps, marketing’s greatest “gift” to the world.
 Oh, and one more thing: Whenever a marketing person offers you a multi-colored, smooth chart representing data, be suspicious.
 It’s probably bullshit.